NotNeelPatel/notneelpatel.github.io/blog/2022-05-15-smartphone-rant.md

 #### Camera

 To be honest, I don't really care about cameras all that much.
-I think all that really matters is a decent back camera sensor with an ultrawide and a selfie camera that isn't extremely terrible.
+I think all that really matters is a decent back camera sensor with an ultrawide sensor, as wella as a selfie camera that isn't extremely terrible.

 #### Battery